bitcoinhodler/glacier/docs/_docs/before-you-start/index.md

 Because the Bitcoin blockchain is public, the way you route and store funds has privacy implications.
-For example, any person to whom you give your cold storage address (because, for example, they’re sending you funds which you want to keep in cold storage) can see your total cold storage balance.
+For example, any person to whom you give your cold storage address (because, for example, they're sending you funds which you want to keep in cold storage) can see your total cold storage balance.
 This is easy to do with many free services (e.g.
 [Blockr](https://www.coinbase.com/){: target="_blank" ._} ).